The Invaders: Development

-Opening sequence
+Production Sequence

 Before each episode, an "in color" promo bumper, typical of most ABC programs of the era, appears, as ABC was the last network to adopt color programming: Next...
 The Invaders, In Color!

 Then, following the bumper, each episode begins with a cold open, to help set up the plot of the episode to come.
 After the prologue, the main title appears, announced by Dick Wesson:

 The Invaders!
 A Quinn Martin Production.
 Starring Roy Thinnes as architect David Vincent.

 (A different shot of Thinnes' face was used for the second season.)
 This would be followed by the opening narration (by Bill Woodson):

 The Invaders, alien beings from a dying planet.
 Their destination: the Earth.
 Their purpose: to make it their world.
 David Vincent has seen them.
 For him, it began one lost night on a lonely country road, looking for a shortcut that he never found.
 It began with a closed deserted diner, and a man too long without sleep to continue his journey.
 It began with the landing of a craft from another galaxy.
 Now David Vincent knows that the Invaders are here, that they have taken human form.
 Somehow he must convince a disbelieving world that the nightmare has already begun.

 Then, in a manner typical of Quinn Martin productions, Wesson would announce, "The guest stars in tonight's story...", and announce the name of each guest star (typically three or four) over a series of close-up clips of the guest stars.
 Wesson would then announce "Tonight's Episode", and say the title of the episode about to be viewed, which would also appear on screen.

+Also typical of Quinn Martin productions of the time, the show was divided into "Acts" labeled by the Roman numerals I-IV, preceded by a cold open.
+A narration preceded Act I, and Act IV came before an Epilog with narration at the end.

 Dominic Frontiere, who had provided scores for Twelve O'Clock High and The Outer Limits, provided scores for The Invaders as well.